Search

 A ‘short cut’ to … nowhere?

-One man with two donkeys, a few hand tools, a wheelbarrow, and some explosives, spent over 33 years singlehandedly digging a tunnel almost a half-mile long in the solid rock of Copper Mountain in the remote Mojave Desert of California.
-During his lifetime William “Burro” Schmidt would never fully explain his tunnel excavation project, except to say that is was a “short cut.”
+One man, two donkeys, a few hand tools, a wheelbarrow, and some explosives.
+With these, William “Burro” Schmidt spent more than 33 years digging a tunnel nearly half a mile long through solid rock in Copper Mountain, deep in the remote Mojave Desert of California.
+He never fully explained his project, only saying it was a “short cut.”

-He had moved to California from Rhode Island for health reasons and staked a mining claim in the Mojave Desert’s El Paso range.
-At that time transporting the ore from his claim to the smelter in Mojave was along a perilous mountain trail.
-Schmidt is reputed to have said that he would never haul his ore to the Mojave smelter “down that back trail” using his two burros.
+Schmidt had moved to California from Rhode Island for his health and staked a mining claim in the El Paso Range of the Mojave Desert.
+At the time, transporting ore from his claim to the smelter in Mojave meant navigating a perilous mountain trail.
+Schmidt reportedly said he would never haul his ore “down that back trail” with his two burros.

-He became obsessed with digging and completing a tunnel and disregarded mining entirely, even though he discovered potentially rich veins of gold, silver, copper, and iron during the big dig.
-The tunnel, however, emerged on a high ridge well above the desert floor below and is now called the “short cut to nowhere.”
-Schmidt never transported a single ounce of ore through the tunnel.
+He became obsessed with digging the tunnel and largely ignored mining, even after discovering rich veins of gold, silver, copper, and iron during the excavation.
+The tunnel, however, emerged on a high ridge well above the desert floor.
+Today it is called the “short cut to nowhere,” as Schmidt never transported a single ounce of ore through it.

-The tunnel, Schmidt’s cabin, and surrounding land are now under the auspices of the Bureau of Land Management (BLM) and can be easily accessed via road.
-Take a walk through the tunnel and see the commanding view of Saltdale on the other side.
+Today, the tunnel, Schmidt’s cabin, and the surrounding land are managed by the Bureau of Land Management.
+Visitors can reach the site by road, walk through the tunnel, and enjoy commanding views of Saltdale on the other side.

 Fossil Falls